elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/proxy-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Proxy pattern belongs to the Structural design pattern category.
+      <strong>Interview Response:</strong> The Proxy pattern is a type of structural design pattern.
     </div>
   </div>
 </details>

 ---

-### What is a good use case for the Proxy Pattern?
+### What is a good use-case for the Proxy Pattern?

 <details>
   <summary>